alexhsamuel/apsis/notes/plan.md

 ### Running

 - live notification from agent instead of polling
-- restore running jobs and other state from DB on restart
 - change output to a dict
 - abort running run